Vaught-Hemingway Stadium/Hollingsworth Field

 With a variety of running backs with different styles and strengths at his disposal, Nix helped the 2015 Ole Miss squad lead the SEC and rank top-10 nationally in scoring (40.8), total offense (517.8 ypg) and passing (334.7 ypg).
 The Rebels eclipsed 600 yards of total offense in three games, a school record, and more than 200 yards rushing in six contests.

-Head coach Hugh Freeze turned to a Mississippi native and fast-rising star in the coaching profession with the hiring of Jacob Peeler as wide receivers coach, Jan.
+acob Peeler, a Mississippi native and fast-rising star in the coaching profession, was hired as wide receivers coach on Jan.
 11, 2017.

 A dynamic on-field coach and top recruiter, Peeler served the last four seasons on the staff at Cal.
 He was a graduate assistant in 2013-14 before being promoted to assistant coach for inside receivers in 2015.